manpagez: man pages & more

 KEY_SRESET Soft (partial) reset

-KEY_RESET Reset or hard reset
+KEY_RESET (Hard) reset

-KEY_LL Home down or bottom (lower left)
+KEY_LL Home down/Bottom (lower left)

 KEY_A1 Upper left of keypad